mryakar/sample-distributed-scheduling/README.md

 is applied to a very basic microservice architecture.

-In microservice architectures, naturally, every microservice may exist as many clones of itself, in other saying many instances of itself.
+In microservice architectures, naturally, every microservice may exist as many clones of itself, in other saying many instances.
-This is because of the vertical scalability feature of the microservice architecture.
+This is because of the horizontal scalability feature of the microservice architecture.
-Microservices are scaled in the vertical axis according to the system load, so the system continues to serve its functionalities without downtime and with using hardware resources efficiently.
+Microservices are scaled in the horizontal axis according to the system load, so the system continues to serve its functionalities without downtime and with using hardware resources efficiently.
-However, in a scenario which a set of jobs needs to be executed periodically, a scheduler must be used and let's say this scheduler microservice also needs to be scaled vertically.
+However, in a scenario which a set of jobs needs to be executed periodically, a scheduler must be used and let's say this scheduler microservice also needs to be scaled horizontally.
 At this point, every instance of the scheduler executes the jobs(especially the ones that take a big amount of time to complete its execution, like database related jobs) by itself, which can create data inconsistencies, unwanted complexity or at least unnecessary load on the system.